matthew-pm/pmdt-practical/README.md

 ## Final Deliverable
 Your project repo will serve as the final deliverable that will contain everything to be reviewed.
 All source code and other files related to the FE Dev practical should be included in `pmdt-fe/`.
 All design documents and other files related to the UX practical should be included in `pmdt-ux/`.

-For each practical, you should answer the questions within the repsective `summary.md` file.
-You may answer these directly in the file itself, or write a document in a different format and provide the file or URL (e.g. `.docx`, `.pages`, `.pdf`, Notion, Google Docs).
-If you use a web-based document type, include the URL at the top of the `questions.md` file.

 ---